Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/_index.md

 ## Overview

 ## Sign Up

-Upon clicking the sign up button on either application, a request is submitted to the identity api.
-The identity API returns a redirect URL for the appropriate b2c sign up page, and the user is redirected to the sign up page hosted by B2C.
-Upon successfully signing up, the user is redirected back to the identity API.
-The Identity api verifies permissions and adds custom claims to the user's JWT and then finally redirects once more back to the originating application with a valid JWT token complete with claims.
+Upon clicking the signup button in either the SignupAdministration site or the end user application, the user is redirected to an Azure B2C hosted signup page.
+After providing the neccesary information and submitting the signup form, Azure B2C will create the account and redirect the user back to the originating application with a JWT token.

 ## Sign In

+Upon clicking the Sign In button in either the SignupAdministration site or the end user application, the user is redirected to an Azure B2C hosted signup page.
+After successfully authenticating (either with a local or federated account), Azure B2C makes a call to a route on the [Permissons Service](permissions-service.md) to retreive role information.
+Upon receiving this data, B2C injects data in the form of custom claims, and redirects the user back to the originating application with a JWT token.

 ## More Identity Topics